Score Interpretation

 ≥98th percentile

-The 130+ band is the most widely cited threshold for formal giftedness classifications and is the standard cut-off for most high-IQ societies, including Mensa International.
-On a test with mean 100 and SD 15, a score of 130 sits exactly two standard deviations above the mean — a mathematically precise boundary, not an arbitrary line.
-Roughly 1 in 50 people in the normed population score at or above this level.
+A score of 130+ sits exactly two standard deviations above the mean of 100.
+This is the most widely cited threshold for formal giftedness classifications and the standard cut-off for most high‑IQ societies, including Mensa International, on approved supervised tests.
+Roughly 1 in 50 people in the normed population reach this level.

-• This range is the common Mensa admission threshold — but only on approved prior evidence or supervised/proctored testing routes.
+• This is the Mensa admission threshold — but only on approved, proctored tests (not online assessments).

-• Score variance is proportionally larger at extremes: a 5-point swing here shifts your percentile by less than it would near the centre.
+• Score variance is proportionally larger at extremes: a 5-point swing matters less percentile-wise than near the centre.

-• Consistency across two or more sessions under controlled conditions matters more than a single peak result.
+• Consistency across two or more clean sessions under controlled conditions is a stronger signal than a single peak result.

 120–129Superior